-Based on information and belief formed after reasonable inquiry, Durango Midstream believes that the Empire Abo Compressor Station is in compliance with each applicable requirement identified in Section 13.
-In the event that Durango Midstream should discover new information affecting the compliance status of the facility, Durango Midstream will make appropriate notifications and/or take corrective actions.
-Pursuant to Condition A109.B of Permit P0146-R3, Durango has certified to compliance with the terms and conditions of that permit.
-The most recent such certification was submitted within 30 days of the end of every 12-month reporting period.
-The 12-month reporting period starts on February 1st of each

-.3 - Continued Compliance (20.2.70.300.D.10.c NMAC) Provide a statement that your facility will continue to be in compliance with requirements for which it is in compliance at the time of permit application.
+Frontie Permit recent reporti event that Frontier Field Services should discover new information affecting the compliance status of the facility, r Field Services will make appropriate notifications and/or take corrective actions.
+Pursuant to Condition A109.B of P146-R4, Frontier Field Services has certified to compliance with the terms and conditions of that permit.
+The most such certification was submitted within 30 days of the end of every 12-month reporting period.
+The 12-month in period starts on February 1st of each year given in P0146-R4.
+Since that time, Frontier Field Services has continued in compliance with applicable requirements as described in Section 13.
+19.3 Continued Compliance (20.2.70.300.D.10.c NMAC) Provide a statement that your facility will continue to be in compliance with requirements for which it is in compliance at the time of permit application.
 This statement must also include a commitment to comply with other applicable requirements as they come into effect during the permit term.
-This compliance must occur in a timely manner or be consistent with such schedule expressly required by the applicable requirement. cility will continue to be in compliance with requirements for which it is in compliance at the time of this permit tion and will comply with other applicable requirements as they come into effect during the permit term. .4 - Schedule for Submission of Compliance (20.2.70.300.D.10.d NMAC) You must provide a proposed schedule for submission to the department of compliance certifications during the permit term.
+This compliance must occur in a timely manner or be consistent with such schedule expressly required by the applicable requirement. ility will continue to be in compliance with requirements for which it is in compliance at the time of this permit tion and will comply with other applicable requirements as they come into effect during the permit term.
+19.4 Schedule for Submission of Compliance (20.2.70.300.D.10.d NMAC) You must provide a proposed schedule for submission to the department of compliance certifications during the permit term.
 This certification must be submitted annually unless the applicable requirement or the department specifies a more frequent period.
 A sample form for these certifications will be attached to the permit.

-mpl - iance certification will be submitted annually, as required by Title V Permit P0146-R3, Condition 6.1. iance certification will be submitted annually, as required by Title V Permit P0146-R3, Condition 6.1. - Stratospheric Ozone and Climate Protection

-- Stratospheric Ozone and Climate Protection In addition to completing the four (4) questions below, you must submit a statement indicating your source' compliance status with requirements of Title VI, Section 608 (National Recycling and Emissions Reduction Program - 9.5 - Stratospheric Ozone and Climate Protection In addition to completing the four (4) questions below, you must submit a statement indicating your source' compliance status with requirements of Title VI, Section 608 (National Recycling and Emissions Reduction Program and Section 609 (Servicing of Motor Vehicle Air Conditioners).
-Does your facility have any air conditioners or refrigeration equipment that uses CFCs, HCFCs or other ozone - 2.5 - 1. - Stratospheric Ozone and Climate Protection In addition to completing the four (4) questions below, you must submit a statement indicating your source' compliance status with requirements of Title VI, Section 608 (National Recycling and Emissions Reduction Program and Section 609 (Servicing of Motor Vehicle Air Conditioners).
-Does your facility have any air conditioners or refrigeration equipment that uses CFCs, HCFCs or other ozone depleting substances?
-Yes □ No Does any air conditioner(s) or any piece(s) of refrigeration equipment contain a refrigeration charge greater than 50 - 2.5 - 1. - Stratospheric Ozone and Climate Protection In addition to completing the four (4) questions below, you must submit a statement indicating your source' compliance status with requirements of Title VI, Section 608 (National Recycling and Emissions Reduction Program and Section 609 (Servicing of Motor Vehicle Air Conditioners).
-Does your facility have any air conditioners or refrigeration equipment that uses CFCs, HCFCs or other ozone depleting substances?
+Compli - ance certification will be submitted annually, as required by Title V Permit P146-R4, Condition 6.1.
+19.5 Stratospheric Ozone and Climate Protection In addition to completing the four (4) questions below, you must submit a statement indicating your source's compliance status with requirements of Title VI, Section 608 (National Recycling and Emissions Reduction Program) and Section 609 (Servicing of Motor Vehicle Air Conditioners).
+1. Does your facility have any air conditioners or refrigeration equipment that uses CFCs, HCFCs or other ozone-depleting substances?
+Yes No 2.
+Does any air conditioner(s) or any piece(s) of refrigeration equipment contain a refrigeration charge greater than 50 lbs?
+(If the answer is yes, describe the type of equipment and how many units are at the facility.)
+3. Do your facility personnel maintain, service, repair, or dispose of any motor vehicle air conditioners (MVACs) or appliances ("appliance" and "MVAC" as defined at 82.
+152)?
+Yes No 4.
+Cite and describe which Title VI requirements are applicable to your facility (i.e. 40 CFR Part 82, Subpart A through G.) No 40 (CFR 82 requirements apply to this facility.